-- The Full Council and Cabinet will receive a report on the Council's key risks twice a year. - The Executive Members will receive quarterly risk management reports for information purposes. - Standards & Audit Committee will review the effectiveness of the Risk Management arrangements and receive risk management reports twice a year. - The Senior Leadership Team and Corporate Management Team will consider the Strategic Risk Management Group minutes and summary risk management reports on a quarterly basis. - Overall responsibility for ensuring that the Council has the appropriate systems in place to manage business risk lies with the Council's Strategic Risk Management Group (SRMG).
-In effect, SRMG are the sponsors for Risk Management within the Authority.
+- The Full Council and Cabinet will receive a report on the Council's key risks twice a year. - The Executive Members will receive quarterly risk management reports for information purposes. - Standards & Audit Committee will review the effectiveness of the Risk Management arrangements and receive risk management reports twice a year. - The Senior Leadership Team and Corporate Management Team will consider the Corporate Risk Management Group minutes and summary risk management reports on a quarterly basis. - Overall responsibility for ensuring that the Council has the appropriate systems in place to manage business risk lies with the Council's Corporate Risk Management Group (CRMG).
+In effect, CRMG are the sponsors for Risk Management within the Authority.
 Responsibility for managing specific business risks at an operational level lies with Service Managers and their dedicated Officers.
-The Head of Finance will 'champion/coordinate' the process on behalf of SRMG (in consultation with Executive Members as appropriate). - Service Managers are required to carry out a comprehensive review of their risk registers as part of the annual service planning process.
-In addition the service risk registers need to be reviewed every 2 months (prior to the SRMG meetings).
+The Head of Finance/Director of Resources will 'champion/coordinate' the process on behalf of CRMG. - Service Managers are required to carry out a comprehensive review of their risk registers as part of the annual service planning process.
+In addition the service risk registers need to be reviewed every 2 months (prior to the CRMG meetings).
 All Service risk registers need to be posted on the Council's intranet site.
 Risk also needs to be a standing regular item at service management and team meetings, and service risks need to be communicated to relevant staff.